-CUL2400 African Cinema, Culture, and Language (CDiv) (CL) (3) Studies African culture as well as culture of the French West Indies (Martinique) through their films.
+Studies African culture as well as culture of the French West Indies (Martinique) through their films.
 The course includes films of Cameroon, Senegal, Mali, Burkina Faso, and Congo as well as Martinique.
 Students are introduced to elementary communication skills in French.
 The course is taught in English with a French component.
 Satisfies a French Studies Minor requirement and a Film Studies Minor requirement.
+Fulfills Cultural Diversity requirement.
+Fulfills Culture and Language requirement.

-CUL 2500 - Svc Lrng:Spanish Community Svc Proj (1-3)
+CUL 2500 - Service Learning: Spanish Community Service Project (1-3)

-CUL2500 Service Learning: Spanish Community Service Project (CDiv) (CL) (1-3) Prerequisites: SPA1001 and SPA1008 or equivalent.
 This course provides a unique opportunity for students to gain practical work experience in various community based settings.
 Projects assigned involve volunteer work at various agencies within San Mateo County which serve the needs of the local Chicano/Latino population.
 Written work consists of a final portfolio: working translations, curriculum ideas, and workbook assignments.
+Fulfills Cultural Diversity requirement.
+Fulfills Culture and Language requirement.

-Prerequisite: Prerequisites: SPA1001 and SPA1008 or equivalent.
+Prerequisite: SPA 1001 and SPA 1008 or equivalent.

-CUL 2886 - Sp Tpcs in Culture and Language (3)
+CUL 2886 - Special Topics in Culture and Language (3)

-CUL2886 Special Topics (3) Offered as needed to satisfy the General Education requirement in Culture and Language.
+Offered as needed to satisfy the General Education requirement in Culture and Language.